damies13/rfswarm/Doc/rfswarm_reporter.md

 #### Error Details Section
 The data table section is used for displaying error details for any failed keywords during the test.
 This report section queries the results database for FAIL results, then uses the test group number, the robot number and the iteration to identify the correct output.xml file, it then reads the error detail and also finds any related screenshots included in the failed keyword.
 > ![Image](Images/Linux_Reporter_v1.2.0_ErrorDetails_Settings.png)

+**Start Time** - Allows you to constrain this error details section's data to a specific time range.

+**End Time** - Allows you to constrain this error details section's data to a specific time range.

 **Show screenshots** - If the test library takes screenshots of the AUT when a keyword fails, this setting will include any screenshot found in the report.